 The goal of a zero-based budget is to ensure that your income and expenses are exactly balanced (“zeroed out”).
 You’ll do this on a monthly basis by giving every single dollar that you make a specific purpose.

 This is so important I’m gonna use some fancy bold and italics to drive home my point.

 Your income and your expenses should balance to the penny!

 You’re not rounding to the nearest $5.
 You’re not guessing that you’re gonna save about $200 this month.
 You are going to be specific.
 You are going to be exact.
 You are going give each and every dollar a job, tell it where to go, and take control of your financial life.
 You are in charge of your money, not the other way around.

-Here’s the simple formula you’re going to use to balance your new family budget:
+Here’s the simple formula you’ll use to balance your new monthly budget: